nickserv/danamccurdy.com/_posts/2016-10-09-the-person-you-think-you-are.md

 ---
-title: the person you think you are
+title: The person you think you are
 category: life
 ---